-INTA 2022: anticipation is high among the WebTMS team
+INTA 2022: the anticipation is high among the WebTMS team

 INTA is back!
 The annual meeting of the International Trade Mark Association is always a highlight of the industry’s calendar, but this year is extra special as we reconnect following the COVID-enforced break.